 Vinegar was being used in French food by the Middle Ages; vendors sold it from barrels in the street in 13th century Paris.
 It was available with mustard and garlic (think Dijon mustard) as well as plain.
 The plague hit French cities during this time.
 The dead were so numerous that convicts were released from jail to bury them.
 According to another legend, there was a team of four thieves who survived burying these infectious people by drinking a potion they made of vinegar and garlic.
 Two powerful anti-bacterials for sure.

 Fast forward to relatively modern times, and we see Henry Heinz in 1869 manufacturing vinegar made from apples and grain.
 He sold it to grocers in paraffin-lined oak casks.
-People were still making their own vinegar in barrels or crocks stored in barns or basements.
-The Heinz company marketed their vinegar as “more clean, pure and wholesome” than vinegar made at home.
-A vinegar empire began with those humble roots.
+People were still making their own in barrels or crocks stored in barns or basements.
+The Heinz company marketed theirs as “more clean, pure, and wholesome” than vinegar made at home.
+An empire began with those humble roots.

-Today there is a dizzying array of kinds of vinegar, but cider and distilled white vinegar are still the most popular.
+Today, there is a dizzying array of vinegar, but cider and distilled white are still the most popular.

 Organic apple cider with the “mother” is often used as a health drink and in recipes.
 It’s considered a standby in many kitchens along with clear vinegar.
 It not only flavors food but also can be used effectively for cleaning.
-Clear vinegar is the base for homemade white wine vinegar.
 You can purchase or learn how to make white wine vinegar, which can be helpful if you need a large amount to make herbal vinegar.

 A Vinegar Tasting

-Hosting a vinegar tasting can be fun and a good way to taste the nuances of different flavored kinds of vinegar.
-It’s prudent to categorize vinegar tastings into wine vinegar or balsamic vinegar.
+Hosting a vinegar tasting can be fun and a good way to taste the nuances of different flavors.
+It’s prudent to categorize tastings into wine vinegar or balsamic vinegar.
 Don’t mix both.
 Here’s what you’ll need:

-- List of bottles of vinegar being tested along with comment sheets.
+- List of bottles being tested along with comment sheets.

 - Small snifter shaped glasses which allow the aroma to develop.

-- Glasses of water to rinse and neutralize the vinegar between tastings.
+- Glasses of water to rinse and neutralize the flavors between tastings.